askeladdk/toolbox/README.md

 | sparse     | Efficient sparse set and map.
 | sparsebits | Sparse bit set.
 | xheap      | Generic heap adapted from container/heap.
+| xslices    | Algorithms that operate on slices of any type.